codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
+release v1.1.4.0
+* Espand and reformat parameter info in the RMB of the editor part description dialog.
+* Added Editor-based tweakables to allow passability customization of a part during vessel construction.

 release v1.1.3.1
 * Changed Unrestricted Crew Transfers option to be available when no vessel is loaded in VAB/SPH
 * Fixed a bug in the Use Blizzy Toolbar option to disable the option when Blizzy Toolbar is not installed.